Our SDH Director

 embrace hardship in training as a watch cry can they begin to confront the natural fears of battle

 and conquer them.
-Thus, his focus on the military and police because they must run to the
+Thus, his focus is on the military and police because they must run to the

 sounds of the guns to confront the evils of the world.
 Cunningham has devoted his life to